madeline-underwood/arm-learning-paths/content/learning-paths/embedded-and-microcontrollers/edge/overview.md

 - **Small Model Size**: the models are optimized (for example, quantized or pruned) to fit into a few kilobytes or megabytes.

-- **Limited Compute & Memory**: Typically operates with <1MB RAM and very limited storage.
+- **Limited Compute & Memory**: Typically operates with <1MB RAM and limited storage.

-- **Real-Time Inference**: Enables immediate local decision-making (e.g., wake-word detection).
+- **Real-Time Inference**: Delivers immediate local decision-making, such as wake-word detection.

-- **Low Latency**: No reliance on cloud – inference is performed on-device.
+- **Low Latency**: No dependency on cloud connectivity for decision-making.

-- **Applications**: Often used in audio classification, gesture detection, anomaly detection, etc.
+- **Practical applications**: Used in audio classification, gesture detection, and anomaly detection.

-- **Example Devices**: Arduino Nano 33 BLE Sense, STM32 MCUs, Raspberry Pi Pico, and Arduino Nano RP2040 Connect.
+- **Example Devices**: Arduino Nano RP2040 Connect, Arduino Nano 33 BLE Sense, STM32, and Raspberry Pi Pico.

-## Running AI Models on Resource-Constrained Devices
+## How AI runs on edge devices

-Running AI on edge devices presents several challenges.
-These devices often lack high-performance CPUs or GPUs, making computational power a limiting factor.
+Running AI on embdeed devices presents several challenges.
+These systems often lack GPUs or powerful CPUs, which limits processing capabilities.
 Limited RAM and storage require careful memory management, and since many edge devices run on batteries, energy efficiency is a critical concern.
 To overcome these constraints, models are optimized through techniques such as quantization, pruning, and knowledge distillation, which reduce model size while maintaining accuracy.

 ## Edge AI Implementation Workflow